English Bulldog

 However, most english bulldogs are capable of unsuspected athletic performances.
 Their clumsiness is only apparent.
 Indeed, from their ancestry english bulldogs have kept the potential to defend their home and family.
 They are certainely not a vicious breed, but they do show great courage in protecting their owners and family.
 Their appearance alone can be a deterrent to any would-be intruders.
 Apart from the deterrent factor of their appearance, some bulldogs also show great courage and commitment to physically defend their home.

-One way to avoid these problems is to buy your puppy from a reputable and ethical breeder with a scrupulous breeding policy.
+One of the ways to avoid these problems is to buy your puppy from a reputable and ethical breeder with a scrupulous breeding policy.
 If treated kindly and trained appropriately, chances are high that your puppy will then develop a delightful personality, demonstrate an unquestionable loyalty to and affection for his master and be capable of much more than you would have ever suspected.

 See also: